ansys/pymechanical/doc/source/getting_started/wsl.rst

 To run a Docker image, you must follow all steps in `Running PyMechanical on WSL`_.

-Additionally, run a Docker image of PyMechanical with:
+Additionally, run a Docker image of PyMechanical with this command:

 .. code:: pwsh

     docker run -e ANSYSLMD_LICENSE_FILE=1055@host.docker.internal --restart always --name mechanical -p 10000:10000 ghcr.io/pyansys/pymechanical/mechanical > log.txt

 Successive runs should restart the container.
-Or, delete the container and rerun it with:
+Or, delete the container and rerun it with this code:

 .. code:: pwsh